-We still have our rehearsed play reading of Ribbons by Annie Massey at Edge Galleries in Maldon on hold.
+The Hobos still have their rehearsed play reading of Ribbons by Annie Massey at Edge Galleries in Maldon on hold.
 It's been postponed a couple of times but we're determined this show will go on and we're hoping to present this highly anticipated play reading in the second half of 2022, when all of the cast and crew are available.
 Stay tuned.
 This one will be worth waiting for.

 Our next exciting event ...

 If we can stay out of lockdown for long enough, the Hobos will be presenting a rehearsed play reading of an exciting new play called Ribbons by Annie Massey at EDGE Galleries in Maldon on a date to be advised.

 The play is an hour long, four-hander set in two acts.

 There will be a Q and A after the play reading where the audience is asked to give their feedback and ask questions of the actors, director and hopefully the playwright.
 Annie lives in Canada and will be zooming her into the session.

 Ribbons, directed by Rob Jorritsma, features: April Garreffa as Brid, Adeline Johnston as Rose, Peter Bevin as Kit and Lisa Martin as Dianne.

 Ribbons links two stories about belief systems and the tragic consequences of unquestioned faith.
 In 1950's Ireland, a Celtic goddess and a young girl desperately strike a Faustian bargain.
 In today's Australia, two damaged strangers reveal their deep trauma in the aftermath of sexual abuse by Catholic priests.

 What do we believe?
 What is the nature of our faith?
 And who tells us what to believe and monitors our compliance?